borntofrappe/fullstack-d3/README.md

 });
 ```

 However, the chapter introduces the concept of a data join to bind the data to DOM elements.
-With this binding, each element is linked to a data point, and the visualization can be updated knowing which value is already included.
+With this binding, each element is linked to a data point and the visualization can be updated knowing which value is already included.

 The binding can be implemented in at least two ways.